DarkiCraft/Singularity/README.md

 # Singularity

-(I CAN FINALLY WORK ON THIS AGAIN IN THE SUMMERS WOOHOOO!!!)

 Singularity is a C++ header-only Linear Algebra library heavily inspired by [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) with a focus on compile-time metaprogramming.
 It’s built as a hobby project to learn and experiment with advanced C++ techniques.

 ## Goals: